Sósíalistaflokkurinn

 Let's abolish the quota system and build a new and democratic system.

-The quota system has drained power and authority from the settlements.
+The quota system has drained power and authority from communities.
 It has taken wealth and power from the many and transferred it into the hands of a small wealthy class.
 This has caused deep-seated corruption and utterly corrupted the political class.
-We want to bring the quota home, abolish the current system, and transfer power over marine resources to the settlements, which will then seek different ways to best utilize the resource for the community.
-This will yield many times more funds into common coffers than the fishing fee does today.
+We want to bring the quota home and abolish the current system, transferring control over marine resources to the communities, which will then seek different ways to best utilize the resource for the benefit of society.
+This will generate many times more funds for common coffers than the fishing fee does today.

 III.
 Development of social housing throughout the country

-We propose a real solution to the housing problem in an offer to voters for the construction of 30,000 apartments in 10 years.
-Instead of the housing market being tailored to the needs of capital owners and contractors, a major effort will be made to produce affordable and good residential housing under social operation.
-To increase mobility between regions, it is necessary for residents to have access to affordable, social housing.
-The rental market needs to be de-speculated now and people freed from the usurious rents of rental speculators.
+We propose a real solution to the housing problem in an offer to voters to build 30,000 apartments in 10 years.
+Instead of the housing market being tailored to the needs of capitalists and developers, a major effort will be made to produce affordable and good residential housing under social management.
+To increase mobility between regions, it is essential that residents have access to affordable, social housing.
+The rental market needs to be de-commodified immediately, and people freed from the usurious rents of rental speculators.

 IV.
 Socialist agricultural policy

 Socialists have developed a detailed agricultural policy that emphasizes smaller and medium-sized farms and the development of family-run and cooperatively-run tourism.
-We want to provide a discount on electricity prices for greenhouse cultivation and impose residency requirements or other restrictions on land that is sold.
+We want to provide discounts on electricity prices for greenhouse cultivation and impose residency requirements or other restrictions on land that is sold.

 Socialist regional policy ensures food security in Iceland with stable and increased domestic food production and reasonable food prices.
 Socialists want to increase innovation in agriculture, especially when it comes to greenhouse cultivation and organic production, and provide farmers with favorable loans for this purpose.
-Emphasis will be placed on direct connection with farms and the removal of unnecessary intermediaries.
+Emphasis will be placed on direct connections to farms and unnecessary intermediaries removed.

-Tourism has become an integral part of modern agriculture, and it is necessary to ensure that the country's natural gems are not overexploited.
+Tourism has become an integral part of modern agriculture, and it must be ensured that the country's natural gems are not overexploited.

 V. Keep the road system free